Ibtesam-Mahmood/firebase-angular-test/README.md

 ## Course

 This project was created following this [Course](https://www.youtube.com/watch?v=IYI0em-xT28).
-Please look through the commits for a step by step guide to the course.
+Please look through the [Commits](https://github.com/Ibtesam-Mahmood/firebase-angular-test/commits/main) for a step by step guide to the course.

 ## Commands